About

 Director

-Eric works at EMX.com, where he was a founding engineer, building a new cryptocurrency derivatives exchange.
+EMX.com, where he was a founding engineer, building a new cryptocurrency derivatives exchange.
 Previously, he worked as a software engineer at Microsoft and Amazon.com, and was co-founder of Arbital.com, a platform for finding, reading, and creating crowdsourced, intuitive explanations, developed partly in response to the observation that arguments about civilization-scale priorities like existential risk are complex and in need of better organizational tools for conveying them.
 Eric holds a BSE in Electrical Engineering and Computer Science from Duke University.